7 inspirational scientists that you've probably never heard of...

 Dr Colin Thomson was a theoretical chemist before he founded Worldwide Cancer Research.
 He was a gamechanger who recognised that we needed to take action if we were to find new cures for cancer.
-We’re all about celebrating scientists who make amazing discoveries but who might not make front-page news, so here are some of our favourites from history.
+We’re all about celebrating unknown scientists who changed the world, so here are some of our favourites from history.

 Alice Augusta Ball